Real Madrid Castilla: AD Plus Ultra

 In 1948, Agrupación Deportiva Plus Ultra, a local amateur team, then playing in the Tercera División, agreed to become a feeder club for Real Madrid.
 Originally formed in 1930, the team took its name from the national motto of Spain.
 Real gave AD Plus Ultra financial support and in return were given first refusal on the club's best players.
 By 1949, they made their debut in the Segunda División and in 1952, the club became the official Real reserve team.
 In 1959, they reached the quarter-finals of the Copa del Generalísimo, losing 7–2 on aggregate to eventual runners-up Granada.

 During the 1950s and 1960s, future senior Real Madrid players and Spanish internationals such as José María Zárraga, Enrique Mateos, Ramón Marsal, Pedro Casado, Juan Manuel Villa, José María Vidal, Fernando Serena and Ramón Grosso all spent time at the club, and Juan Alonso finished off his career there.
+The singer Julio Iglesias played as a goalkeeper for the club in the early 1960s until injury ended his football career.
 Miguel Muñoz began his coaching career at the club.
 In 1972, Plus Ultra folded because of the demise of the insurance company of the same name, and their position in the Tercera División was taken by Castilla Club de Fútbol, the new reserve team for Real Madrid, on 21 July.